byuweb/byu_theme_drupal/subtheme/README.md

 the theme until it is copied outside of byu_d8 and activated.
 4. Rename all other files in your folder to yourthemename.extension, i.e. my_new_subtheme.libraries.yml
 4. Replace 'subtheme' everywhere it is in those files.
-5. Read the documentation online about how these files work:
+5. Read the documentation online about how these files work.
 Note: Do not change anything inside the byu_d8/subtheme folder.
 Leave it there.

 ## Customization